Christina Applegate: Personal life

-On October 20, 2001, Applegate married actor Johnathon Schaech in Palm Springs, California.
+Applegate married actor Johnathon Schaech in Palm Springs, California, on October 20, 2001.
 Schaech filed for divorce in December 2005, citing irreconcilable differences, and the divorce was finalized in August 2007.
-In 2009, she began dating Dutch musician Martyn LeNoble.
+She began dating Dutch musician Martyn LeNoble in 2009.
 The couple became engaged on Valentine's Day 2010 and married on February 23, 2013, at their Los Angeles home.
 It was the second marriage for both.
 They have one daughter, born in January 2011.
-Applegate is a vegetarian, and in 2007 appeared in an anti-fur advertisement for PETA.

 Health

-In 2008, People reported that Applegate had been diagnosed with breast cancer.
+People reported in 2008 that Applegate had been diagnosed with breast cancer.
 A representative stated, "Christina Applegate was diagnosed with an early stage of breast cancer.
-Detected early through a doctor-ordered MRI, the cancer was not life-threatening.
+Detected early through doctor-ordered magnetic resonance imaging (MRI), the cancer was not life-threatening.
 Christina is following the recommended treatment of her doctors and will have a full recovery."
 It was announced that she was cancer-free after a double mastectomy, although cancer had been found in only one breast.
 She has an inherited genetic trait, a BRCA1 mutation, which can trigger breast and ovarian cancer.
 Her mother is also a breast cancer survivor.
-Applegate said when she first was diagnosed, "I was just shaking and then, also immediately, I had to go into 'take-care-of-business mode,' which included a change to a more healthy diet."
+Applegate said when she first was diagnosed, "I was just shaking and then also immediately, I had to go into 'take care of business mode'," which included a change to a more healthy diet.

-In August 2021, Applegate announced that she had been diagnosed with multiple sclerosis a few months prior.
-The disease heavily affected her ability to perform on set during the final season of Dead to Me, the success of which she accredits to her co-star Linda Cardellini and showrunner Liz Feldman's support and openness in making reasonable adjustments to her filming schedule.
+Applegate announced in August 2021 that she had received a diagnosis of multiple sclerosis a few months before.
+The disease significantly affected her ability to perform in the final season of Dead to Me, for whose success she credits her co-star Linda Cardellini and showrunner Liz Feldman's support and openness in making reasonable adjustments to her filming schedule.

-In a 2023 interview with The Los Angeles Times, Applegate said the upcoming Screen Actors Guild Awards would likely be the last awards show she attended as an actor.
-She also said that she would probably make money doing voiceover work, and that she was considering producing and development.
+Applegate said in 2023 that because of her illness she probably would no longer act on camera, but that she would be open to voice-over work, such as a planned animated revival of Married... with Children, in addition to working behind the scenes.